 We have tons of Oregon Coast vacationers each year.
 And what's not to love about the beach?
 It's truly an international love.
+And we think Christmas on the beach is the best.

 Here in Manzanita Oregon love to make fresh, homemade holiday cookies for our oceanfront Manzanita rentals guests, so we have the inside sweet scoop.